bootstrap-vue/bootstrap-vue/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Includes documentation updates
 - [ ] Includes component package.json meta section updates (prop, slot and event changes/updates)
 - [ ] Includes any needed TypeScript declaration file updates
-- [ ] New/updated tests are included and passing (required for new features and enahncements)
+- [ ] New/updated tests are included and passing (required for new features and enhancements)
 - [ ] Existing test suites are passing
 - [ ] CodeCov for patch has met target (all changes/updates have been tested)
 - [ ] The changes have not impacted the functionality of other components or directives